 There are so many climates that are perfect for a beautiful outdoor garden.
 Lots of us, myself included, would love to grow enough non-GMO, clean and fresh greens to feed our entire families all year round.
 But if you live in the north with only a short growing season, or if you live in a small apartment without even enough space for a balcony garden, what are you supposed to do?
-What should be your solution to live a healthy life?
+What should be your solution to live a healthy life for you and your children?

 Simple, you can grow your own food anyway!
 I spent some time talking about this with my friend and occasional collaborator Tanya Willis, a health and fitness specialist.
 She helps to sell something called Tower Gardens in the US and Canada.
 These are possibly the best indoor garden setup I have seen, and I am going to be getting one of these down the road just as soon as I can.
 We should all spread the word on this great idea!